AlgusDark/miniflux.koplugin/api/README.md

 1. **Identify Domain**: Determine which module (entries, feeds, categories)
 2. **Add Method**: Implement in the appropriate specialized module
 3. **Update Facade**: Add delegation method in ApiClient if needed
-4. **Add Types**: Update types.lua if new data structures are needed
+4. **Add Types**: Add type annotations directly in the relevant module files
 5. **Document**: Update this README with new functionality

 ## Code Quality Metrics